of the Military

 Absentee Ballot Applications

-an absentee ballot several ways:
+in military service may obtain an absentee ballot several ways:

 - Fill out and print an absentee ballot application and mail it to your County Election

 - Request that the state e-mail an absentee ballot application to your e-mail account.